 Ceph is configured with four independent pools: images, volumes, vms, and backups.
 (A default rbd pool is used internally.)
 Each Ceph pool is mapped to an OpenStack service.
 The Glance service stores data in the images pool, and the Cinder service stores data in the volumes pool.
-The Nova service can use the vms pool to boot ephemeral disks directly from the Ceph cluster depending on how the NOVA_BOOT_FROM option in the ~/openstack-configs /setup_data.yaml is configured prior to Cisco NFVI installation.
+The Nova service can use the vms pool to boot ephemeral disks directly from the Ceph cluster depending on how the NOVA\BOOT\FROM option in the ~/openstack-configs /setup\data.yaml is configured prior to Cisco NFVI installation.

-If NOVA_BOOT_FROM is set to ceph before you run the Cisco NFVI installation, the Nova service boots up from the Ceph vms pool.
-By default, NOVA_BOOT_FROM is set to local, which means that all VM ephemeral disks are stored as files in the compute nodes.
+If NOVA\BOOT\FROM is set to ceph before you run the Cisco NFVI installation, the Nova service boots up from the Ceph vms pool.
+By default, NOVA\BOOT\FROM is set to local, which means that all VM ephemeral disks are stored as files in the compute nodes.
 Changing this option after installation does not affect the use of the vms pool for ephemeral disks.

 The Glance, Cinder, and Nova OpenStack services depend on the Ceph cluster for backend storage.
 Therefore, they need IP connectivity to the controller nodes.
-The default port used to connect Glance, Cinder, and Nova to the Ceph cluster is 6789.
-Authentication through cephx is required, which means authentication tokens called keyrings, must be deployed to the OpenStack components for authentication.
+The default port used to connect Glance, Cinder, and Nova to the Ceph cluster is 3300(starting from cvim 4.4.x ceph v2 port is 3300.
+If you are upgrading the pod from 3.4.x to 4.x. you will be seeing both the ports 6789 and 3300) Authentication through cephx is required, which means authentication tokens called keyrings, must be deployed to the OpenStack components for authentication.